apache/lucenenet/src/Lucene.Net.Highlighter/overview.md

  limitations under the License.
 -->

 The highlight package contains classes to provide "keyword in context" features typically used to highlight search terms in the text of results pages.
+There are 3 main highlighters:

+* <xref:Lucene.Net.Search.Highlight> - A lightweight highlighter for basic usage.

+* <xref:Lucene.Net.Search.PostingsHighlight> (In the <xref:Lucene.Net.ICU> package) - Highlighter implementation that uses offsets from postings lists.
+This highlighter supports Unicode.

+* <xref:Lucene.Net.Search.VectorHighlight> - This highlighter is fast for large docs, supports N-gram fields, multi-term highlighting, colored highlight tags, and more.
+There is a <xref:Lucene.Net.Search.VectorHighlight.BreakIteratorBoundaryScanner> in the <xref:Lucene.Net.ICU> package that can be added on for Unicode support.